aryanagn/Funding-Trend-Navigator/README.md

 the various projects.The purpose of this data is to acknowledge different successfull/unsuccessful projects and which idea or project is the most common within the dataset, and if it has reached its milestone.
-The dataset was initially created as a standpoint for a twitter bot to tweet everytime a project had reached its desired milestone and for public interest to expand upon The data was collected by a human who is a kickstarter crowdfunding enthusiast developing ideas for these projects for the future such as apps, websites, etc.
+The dataset was initially created as a standpoint for a twitter bot to tweet every time a project had reached its desired milestone and for public interest to expand upon The data was collected by a human who is a kickstarter crowdfunding enthusiast developing ideas for these projects for the future such as apps, websites, etc.